 Call for Papers

-The call for papers for the 2021 conference will open on June 30th and closes on 1 September.
+The call for papers for the 2021 conference will open on June 30th and closes on 15 September (extended) CET.
 Your paper will be uploaded to one of the accepted panels in the Proposed Panel List.

 Call for papers promotion materials for panel organisers can be found here.

-Call for papers submission deadline: 1 Sept 2021
+Call for papers submission deadline: 15 Sept 2021 (extended) CET

 Steps to submit a paper: